nonlinear-vegan/slapd/README.md

 # Dockerized Standalone LDAP Daemon run with supervisor.

+I find I sometimes need a test instance of LDAP to test applications I'm making, so I built a simple docker container running slapd.

 Container includes vim and apache2 just for kicks, and sshd to log in update the LDAP database (you can also update from outside the container).

 Yes, I know, sshd in a container is considered poor form,